psas/electric-feed-system-prototype/Docs/Presentations/Slides/Outline.md

 > Can maybe group these three into one or two slides or just the general idea.

-- [ ] Use IPYN to demonstrate how we guided ourselves into the realm of our req engine/vehicle performance
+- [ ] Use IPyNb to demonstrate how we guided ourselves into the realm of our req engine/vehicle performance
-- [ ] Use IPYN to demonstrate selecting viable impeller concept (Maybe move to #5)
+- [ ] Use IPyNb to demonstrate selecting viable impeller concept (Maybe move to #5)
-- [ ] Use IPYN to demonstrate determining power requirments
+- [ ] Use IPyNb to demonstrate determining power requirments

 - [ ] Show a high level conceptual slide of how the pump works.
 Pressure/flow transfer etc. (I FUGGIN GOT DIS BOIS)